-The District asserts that the Appellant resides or has his principal place of business within Graves County, where the record is located.
-The Appellant does not refute the District's assertion.
-Thus, the Appellant's right to obtain a copy of the record is merely incidental to his right under KRS 61.874(1); i.e., the right to obtain a copy "[u]pon inspection."
-Accordingly, the District did not violate the Act when it made the requested record available for the Appellant's inspection during its regular business hours, as opposed to sending him a copy of the record.
-See 21-ORD-143.
+The City asserts that the Appellant resides or has his principal place of business within Laurel County, where the record is located.
+In response, the Appellant asserts that he no longer resides in Laurel County.
+However, the relevant question before the Office is not where the Appellant currently resides.
+Rather, the Act is concerned with the Appellant's residence at the time he submitted his request.
+See, e.g., 25-ORD-018 (finding the requester was not a resident of the Commonwealth at the time of the request).
+Here, the Appellant's original request lists a zip code that is located within Laurel County.
+Therefore, because the Appellant represented that he resided in Laurel County in his request, the Office concludes that he resided within Laurel County at the time of his request.
+As such, the Appellant's right to obtain a copy of the record is merely incidental to his right under KRS 61.874(1); i.e., the right to obtain a copy "[u]pon inspection."
+Accordingly, the City did not violate the Act when it made the requested record available for the Appellant's inspection during its regular business hours, as opposed to sending him copies of the records.

-A party aggrieved by this decision may appeal it by initiating action in the appropriate circuit court pursuant to KRS 61.880(5) and KRS 61.882.
-Pursuant to KRS 61.880(3), the Attorney General shall be notified of any action in circuit court, but shall not be named as a party in that action or in any subsequent proceedings.
+A party aggrieved by this decision may appeal it by initiating an action in the appropriate circuit court under KRS 61.880(5) and KRS 61.882 within 30 days from the date of this decision.
+Under KRS 61.880(3), the Attorney General shall be notified of any action in circuit court, but shall not be named as a party in that action or in any subsequent proceedings.
+The Attorney General will accept notice of the complaint emailed to OAGAppeals@ky.gov.

-Daniel Cameron Attorney General
+Russell Coleman Attorney General

-/s/ James M. Herrick

-James M. Herrick Assistant Attorney General
+/s/ Zachary M. Zimmerer Zachary M. Zimmerer Assistant Attorney General